A Framework for Symmetric Self-Intersecting Surfaces: Detecting Self-Intersections

 \section{Detecting Self-Intersections}

-In order to retriangulate a complex with self-intersections, we first need to detect its self-intersection points.
-Since our main focus lies on giving a robust retriangulation, we employ a well-known and robust way to check if two triangles intersect.
-Since our methods are modular, one could also use state of the art intersection detection algorithms such as PANG2 (see \cite{TriangleTriangleIntersection}) instead.
+In order to retriangulate a complex with self-intersections, we first need to detect its intersection points (Definition \ref{def:intersection_points}).
+One objective of our framework lies in using a robust way for detecting self-intersections.
+For this, we employ a well-known method to check if two triangles intersect.
+It is sufficient to consider only two triangles at a time, and compare all such face-pairs one after another.
+Here, efficiency can also be gained using a-priori criteria to omit face-pairs that cannot intersect (for example based on vertex coordinates).\\ As our methods are modular, one could also use state of the art intersection detection algorithms such as PANG2 (see \cite{TriangleTriangleIntersection}) instead.
+Below, we present a numerical robust method for detecting self-intersecting triangles.

-Consider a simplicial complex $X$ with embedding $\phi$, two faces $f_l =\{v_1^l,v_2^l,v_3^l\},\ l=1,2$ in $X$ and their respective vertices.
-For simplicity, we identify the vertices of $X$ with their images under the embedding $\phi$.
-In the following, we use the standard Euclidean dot product